 3. Register Your Domain

 The next step in hosting your website through a provider is registering your domain.
-There are a couple ways you can go about this.
+There are a couple of ways you can go about this.
 The first, and recommended option, is to purchase a domain through whichever hosting provider you select.
 Most hosting providers will bundle a domain with their monthly hosting packages, which simplifies the process.

 The other option is to register a domain with a domain registrar.
 These registrars sometimes have a wider range of TLDs, which are the endings of your domain, outside of the common .com options.
 Most hosting providers have in-depth documentation on how to point a domain purchased from a registrar to your hosting provider’s server.